 Because you can’t raise your hands to cheer a huge play because of the endless jeering you will get afterwards about your unsightly pit stains.

 A cute girl (ok probably a grandma) asks you to reach for that box of cereal on the top shelf of the supermarket.
 Hesitantly you climb the shelves like some sort of T-Rex so you don’t have to lift your arms in public.

-Forget high fives, removing your sweater on a warm sunny day, or enjoying a well-deserved break by leaning back on your chair with your hands behind your head.
+Forget high fives, removing your favorite cashmere sweater on a warm sunny day, or enjoying a well-deserved break by leaning back on your chair with your hands behind your head.

 Your social life deteriorates…